What You Need to Know About Fasting While Breastfeeding

 Impact on Mother’s Health

 Even though it’s not widely discussed in the lactation community, women have been intermittent fasting while breastfeeding for years.
 There are no severe issues associated with it when consuming quality, nutrient-dense foods during your eating window, and not fasting for more than 24 hours.
-According to research, if a woman does not eat a proper diet when she is not fasting, she may face an issue regarding milk production.
-Always work with your medical provider to ensure it is safe for you.

-Breastfeeding moms should eat an additional 330 to 600 more calories during their eating window so their bodies have enough calories when they are fasting.
+Breastfeeding moms should eat an additional 300 to 500 more calories during their eating window so their bodies have enough calories when they are fasting.
 If you eat nutritious food, then your body will automatically adjust while fasting.

-But breastfeeding might make you feel weak, dizzy, thirsty, or you may have dark yellow urine.
+However, breastfeeding might make you feel weak, dizzy, thirsty, or you may have dark yellow urine.
 If you face any of these situations, then it is advised that you break your fast and drink coconut water or water mixed with electrolytes.
 Rest up, take care of yourself and your baby, and continue breastfeeding.
 You will feel better soon.

 Sometimes the above symptoms are a result of the detoxing process, so here are a few tips if you experience any adverse reactions.
 These have helped me when I started intermittent fasting while breastfeeding.